NTmuir/NTM_Physical_Based_Battery_Model/README.md

 # Physical_Based_Battery_Model
 MSc Dissertation repository for a PSO Optimisation for a DFN model coded in Julia (PETLION.jl x Metaheurtics.jl)

+See the running code section about how to run Julia code - Julia 1.6.4 or later required

 # Background
 Experimentally informed datasets do fall short on OCV dynamics, as they use experimental techniques to depict the behaviour of cells which in a broader sense allow the creation of PBM (Physical Based Battery Model).
 So the use of Data-driven approaches to optimise the OCV fitment is performed to allow more precise emulation of OCV and allow SoC and SoH alogrithms to benefit from a more true modelling method compared to an ECM (Equivelent Circuit Model) which most BMS existing use.